 As I approach another birthday I have had several people ask me if I’m having a party or special event to celebrate.
 It is interesting how my view of celebrating “special days” in my life has evolved.
-My response to them this year was, “nothing special because every day is special to me”.
+My response to them this year was, “nothing special because every moment is special to me”.

 Holidays are certainly a great time to get together with family and friends but my philosophy is no longer about special events driving my activities – it is about making every day of my life be a celebration and to spontaneously have parties and gatherings to spend time with family and friends.
 I realize that these events are a way for us to reflect and be grateful for our lives but my point is that these celebrations can happen every day – not just on those specific days.

 My mother’s last words have had a profound effect on my life.
 When she left this planet almost two years ago, she was sitting on a Monday morning with my sister eating her favorite fruit – Bing cherries.